 The key is not to prioritize what’s on your schedule, but to schedule your priorities.

-Whether you’re reading this because you’ve struggled with other productivity methods before, or you’re new to the concept of productivity, the GTD method will have something to help you succeed.
+Whether you’re reading this because you’ve struggled with other productivity methods before, or you’re new to the concept of productivity, the GTD method can help you boost your productivity and accomplish more.

 What is the Getting Things Done Method?

 Designed by productivity consultant David Allen, Getting Things Done is a popular productivity method and book that helps you to organize your to-do list, figure out how to prioritize your tasks, and fit everything into a manageable schedule.

 How is the Getting Things Done Method different?